 | Demo to live bridge | Same layout on both modes | Practice transfers to real money |

-If you feel lost using the demo trading account, you will feel worse live.
-Keep the workflow simple.
+If you feel lost using a demo trading account, you will feel worse live.
+Keep the workflow simple — a platform like MetaTrader 5 keeps the same layout across demo and live, which removes one variable while you are still learning.

 | Resource | What “good” looks like | Quick test |